ivonunes/plumekit/docs/bindings.md

 }
 ```

-The filesystem driver appends to disk (via a temp file, so a failed upload never
-leaves a half-written object at the key); the S3 driver uses a multipart upload
-(8 MB parts, one plain PUT for smaller objects, aborted server-side on failure).
+The filesystem driver appends to disk via a temp file, so a failed upload never leaves a half-written object at the key.
+The S3 driver uses a multipart upload (8 MB parts, one plain PUT for smaller objects, aborted server-side on failure).
 Drivers without a streaming path collect the chunks and do one `put`.

 ## Capability presence is a compile-time gate

-Declaring capabilities in `plumekit.toml` and *using* them are tied together at
+Declaring capabilities in `plumekit.toml` and *using* them are tied together at **compile time**.
-**compile time**.
 A `[capabilities]` table lists what the app uses:

 ```toml
 [capabilities]